Heatmap Dashboard: What Is It? How to Create One? Explained With Examples

-A heatmap dashboard is a report card-like central repository of all the data collection configurations & settings, options to create & manage views, heatmap reports, and so on.
-It essentially has all the central place where you can generate heatmap reports, manage heatmap data collection settings, and create and manage views.
+A heatmap dashboard is a report card-like central repository of all the data collection configurations and settings, options to create and manage views, heatmap reports, and so on.
+It essentially is the central place where you can generate heatmap reports, manage heatmap data collection settings, and create and manage views.

-VWO’s heatmap dashboard allows you to configure your heatmap’s setting, enable data collection for heatmaps, view the heatmap of the URL you want, view segment specific data, filter heatmap based on your requirements, and create multiple views.
+VWO’s heatmap dashboard allows you to configure your heatmap’s setting, enables data collection for heatmaps, view the heatmap of the URL you want, view segment-specific data, filter heatmap based on your requirements, and create multiple views.

 That’s not all!

 The dashboard also lets you stop the heatmap by pausing data collection, clear existing data from the heatmap using the ‘Flush All Data’ option, and share the report directly from your user account in a single click.

 By providing room for so many actions in one single dashboard, heatmap tools like VWO Insights’ heatmap eliminate hours of manual effort that would have otherwise gone into doing all of the above.

 Watch the video to get an overview of VWO Heatmaps: